mobajemu/Sp25-Group2-project/README.md

 #### Analyses 1: Average Resolution Time vs Number of comments

 **Insight:** Do issues with more discussion get resolved faster or slower?

 **Input:** Label (optional)

+- If no label is provided, all issues will be plotted.
+- If a label is provided, only issues with that label will be plotted.

+**Output:**

-**Output:** Line graph
+Line graph

 - X axis - Engagement (number of comments)
 - Y axis - Average resolution time (days)

-- Each dot represents an issue.
-  - If no label is inputted, all issues will be plotted.
-  - If a label is inputted, only issues with that label will be plotted.
+Scatter plot

+- X axis - Engagement (number of comments)
+- Y axis - Resolution time (days)

-Run with command:
+**Run with command:**

 ```python
 python run.py --feature 1 # Analyze all issues